This project (colab with Dennis Ramaekers) can be placed on the intersection between visual art, sound art and techno music.

 For their working period in Lokaal 01 where “Synthesis” was exhibited the first time, they started by taking images and field recordings of the project space which were loaded into audio editing software.
 Interestingly the images and sounds that don’t adhere to the idea of a white cube (stains on the floor, crude plasterwork, the sound of the heating system…) were the only interesting ones.
-When looking for a medium to translate these sounds into, they found the format of a downtempo techno song to be the most rewarding.
+When looking for a medium to translate these sounds into, the format of a downtempo techno song seemed the most rewarding.

 From the visual interpretations, made by audio editing software, a number of images were selected.
 The exhibition space was darkened and three selected images were projected on the walls.
 The song was played through a speaker system placed on the floor, with most speakers facing down.
 This was part of an audial dialogue between the song, the medium (speakers) and the space (echo).
 The rest of the exhibition space was left visually darkened and empty. (see below)